Trans-stenotic pressure drop estimation from PC-MRI and ultrasound imaging velocimetry using a modified Bernoulli equation: Methods

 The SB equation represents the most clinically prevalent method for pressure estimation \cite{Ha:2017}.
 This method is derived from the Navier-Stokes equation under several simplifying assumptions: inviscid flow, negligible body forces, steady flow conditions, and negligible upstream velocity.
 Under these assumptions, the pressure difference is given by:

 where $p_\text{1}$ and $p_\text{2}$ are the upstream and downstream pressures respectively, and $V_\text{ {peak,t}}$ is the peak velocity at the stenosis.
-In clinical applications, especially echocardiography, the pressure gradient in mmHg is reported as \cite{Zardkoohi:2019}:
+In clinical applications, especially echocardiography, the pressure drop in mmHg is reported as \cite{Zardkoohi:2019}:

 assuming a constant blood density $\rho_ {b} = {1060}$ kg/m$^3$ and using 1 mmHg $ = $ 133.322 Pa for unit conversion.

 The pressure-loss coefficient for the SB method is defined as the ratio of the measured pressure drop and the dynamic pressure: